joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/17/nyregion/columbia-protest-khalil-mahdawi.html

 **Ukraine and U.S. Sign Agreement in Lead-Up to a Full Minerals Deal**\
 `The signed memorandum of understanding was thin on details, and the White House did not comment.
-But President Trump has said he expects to sign a full minerals deal with Kyiv soon.`\
+But President Trump has said he expects to sign a minerals deal with Kyiv soon.`\
 https://nytimes.com/2025/04/17/world/europe/ukraine-us-minerals-agreement.html

 **Mass Layoffs Hit Consumer Financial Protection Bureau**\